 Types of Reverse Mortgage Options

-I was asked by one of our mailing list subscribers to shed some light on reverse mortgages, especially when it comes to making it a strategy for real estate investing.
+We were asked by a subscriber to shed some light on reverse mortgages.
+They especially wanted to understand reverse mortgages as a strategy for real estate investing.
 A reverse mortgage is basically a method to borrow equity back from your home without having to “pay it back.”

 There are three different types of reverse mortgage options, all with various amounts of flexibility for your situation.
-They are: Lump Sum, Monthly Payments, and Line of Credit.
-Here’s a little more detail on each one:
+They are Lump Sum, Monthly Payments, and Line of Credit.

 Lump Sum – Your money is received in one lump sum payout at the time of closing.

-Line of Credit – Draw from your loan whenever you choose and you are charged interest on what you take out.
+Line of Credit – Draw from your loan whenever you choose.
+You will be charged interest on whatever you withdraw.

 What Happens to My Home When I Die?

-I think you may have already read between the lines and realized that for some of these reverse mortgage options, lump sum especially, you may not be leaving your cherished family home to the kids.
-If you think you are going to die soon (horrible and unsettling thought), you may have a lot of that reverse mortgage money to pass on, but of course, if you didn’t do a reverse mortgage, your kids could sell your house when you die and get money that way.
-So before getting too far, have that discussion with your children or next of kin and make sure they understand the decision you are making to pull equity out if leaving an inheritance is a priority for you.
+You may have realized that for some of these reverse mortgage options, lump sum especially, you may not be leaving your home to your heirs.
+If you think you are going to die soon, there may be more remaining of the reverse mortgage money to pass on.
+However, if you didn’t do a reverse mortgage, your heirs could sell your house when you pass and receive the proceeds from the sale.
+Before going too far, have a discussion with your children or next of kin.
+Make sure they understand the decision you are making to pull equity out if leaving an inheritance is a priority for you.

-Let’s go into a little more detail on how your heir(s) could buy the property back.
-The lender lets you pick the lesser of the two:
+Let’s go into a little more detail on how your heirs could buy the property back.
+Lenders allow you to pick the lesser of the two options.

-- Pay 95% of the appraised value of the property – Here’s another option…if the housing market does poorly and the home decreases in value, you could pick it back up for much less than the mortgage balance.
+- Pay 95% of the appraised value of the property.
+If the housing market does poorly and the home decreases in value, you could pick it back up for much less than the mortgage balance.
 This is obviously a very good decision in this case.

-So in summary, once all that interest adds up, or if the house appreciates a lot, it will cost much more to obtain the property.
-In that case, it’s much less likely your child will get back her old bedroom with Star Wars wallpaper and Prince posters!
+In summary, once all that interest adds up, or if the house appreciates a lot, it will cost much more to re-obtain the property.
+If that is the case, it’s much less likely your child will be able to afford to buy the house back.
 It’s also important to note that your age is going to make a big difference on the reverse mortgage deal you get.
-If you are very old, and if you are “statistically” expected to die soon, you won’t get as much cash up front.
-This is very similar to how a life insurance policy works because they lose money if you die sooner than the statistical average, but they make money if you live longer than this average.
+The older you are, the less cash you will receive up front.
+Similar to how a life insurance policy works, the mortgage company will lose money if you die sooner than the statistical average.
+Conversely, they make money if you live longer than the average.

 Reverse Mortgage Obligations